 Anneliese Winterberg Nossbaum was born in Guben, Germany.
 Her family moved to Bonn when she was 2 years old.
 By 1935, she became aware of her Jewishness when her family’s citizenship was revoked and she wasn’t allowed in the public swimming pool.
 She was also banned from attending public school.
 On November 9th-10th, 1938, Kristallnacht, the Nazi’s burned her synagogue.
 As the daughter of the Cantor, that synagogue was her second home.
 In July 1941, when Anneliese was 12 years old, the Nazis ordered her family to move to a Cloister with a total of 474 people.
 In July, 1942 they were deported to Terezin in Czechoslovakia.
-In October,1944 she was deported with her mother to Auschwitz, Poland.
+In October,1944 she was deported with her mother to the German-Nazi concentration and extermination camp Auschwitz.
 Upon arrival she was selected to work in the slave labor camp.
 All her hair was shaved and she was given insufficient food and water.
 Five days later, she and her mother were deported to an airplane factory in Freiberg, Germany where she was forced to make airplane parts.
 Here she bartered a piece of bread for a soap dish and another piece of bread for a comb, both of which she still owns and shows to classes where she lectures.
 She celebrated her 16th birthday here.
 In April 1945, she and her mother were deported in open cattle cars to Mauthausen concentration camp in Austria.
 The trip took two and a half weeks.
 On May 5th, the American army liberated them.
 Her mother, afflicted with tuberculosis since Auschwitz, died in a hospital in December of 1945.
 In 1946, Anneliese moved to New York City as an orphan.
 Anneliese is on the road of perpetual remembrance.
 She is a lecturer and has brought her experiences to more than 10,000 school students as well as private organizations and governmental institutions.
 She is the proud mother of two children, Jeffrey (Jan) and Ivette (Netzer), and the beloved grandmother to four grandchildren.

 What does Auschwitz mean to you?